 Besides accommodation, they have beautiful grounds for team-building events and social events.
 Horse riding is also popular at Maiyan.

-If you like experiencing true glamping close to nature, stay at Sieku Glamping.
+If you like experiencing true glamping close to nature, stay at Luxe Glamping.
 You can stay late watching shooting stars and wake up to views of Mount Kenya and Borana Conservancy.

 Visitors at the luxury glamping site can sleep in bell tents or tipis.
 The site is also self-catering, but there is the option to request a hired chef.

 Most villas, campsites, and cottages in Nanyuki don’t come cheap.
-However, staying at Caritas will save you money on accommodation that you can then spend on activities.
+However, staying at Swara Ranch will save you money on accommodation that you can then spend on activities.
 If you’re planning to climb Mount Kenya and explore nearby attractions, make this charming and affordable villa your base.

 Best Restaurants in Nanyuki